Bengaluru Weather Forecast: Extremely Heavy Rainfall Is Predicted In These Regions Of Karnataka; IMD Issues Red Alert

 Karnataka State Natural Disaster Monitoring Centre (KSNDMC) shared a weather report on X (formerly Twitter) for seven days and wrote,

-"Scattered to widespread moderate to heavy rainfall, with very heavy rainfall at isolated places, with very heavy rainfall at isolated places today, with strong winds across the state today and tomorrow in coastal and Malnad districts and North Interior districts."
+"Moderate to heavy rainfall with strong winds across the state, with scattered to widespread moderate to heavy rainfall, and very heavy rainfall at isolated places, in coastal and Malnad districts till August 20, with extremely heavy rainfall at isolated places today."

 A red alert has been issued in these regions

 According to the India Meteorological Department (IMD), the rainfall is likely to be accompanied by strong surface winds, thunderstorms, and lightning.
-The weather department has predicted a red alert in coastal regions and North Interior Karnataka.
-Meanwhile, an orange alert has been issued in South Interior Karnataka and the rainfall is likely to be accompanied by strong surface winds.
+The weather department has predicted a red alert in coastal regions and South Interior Karnataka.
+Meanwhile, an orange alert has been issued in North Interior Karnataka, and the rainfall is likely to be accompanied by strong surface winds.

 IMD advisory